Mini-Pingu/mini-pingu.github.io/about.md

 2. problem solver
 3. independent employee with high attention to detail <br /><br />

-Interested in the entire full stack spectrum and working on ambitious projects with positive people.
+Interested in the entire full stack spectrum and working on ambitious projects with positive people. <br /><br />

 <hr />

 <center><strong>SKILLS & EXPERIENCE</strong></center>
 HTML, CSS, Javascript, building small and medium web apps with React, features, animations, and coding interactive layouts.

-I have also full-stack developer experience with Node.js, Express framework, and Mongo.
+I have also full-stack developer experience with Node.js, Express framework, and Mongo. <br /><br />

 <hr />